core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This section specifies how the approach presented in {{sec-server-side}} and {{sec-client-side}} works when a proxy is used between the clients and the server.
 In addition to what is specified in {{Section 5.7 of RFC7252}} and {{Section 5 of RFC7641}}, the following applies.

 A client sends its original observation request to the proxy.
 If the proxy is not already registered at the server for that target resource, the proxy forwards the observation request to the server, hence registering itself as an observer.
-If the server has an ongoing group observation for the target resource or decides to start one, the server considers the proxy as taking part in the group observation, and replies to the proxy with an informative response.
+If the server has an ongoing group observation for the target resource or decides to start one, the server considers the proxy as taking part in the group observation and replies to the proxy with an informative response.

 Upon receiving an informative response, the proxy performs as specified for the client in {{sec-client-side}}, with the peculiarity that "consuming" the last notification (if present) means populating its cache.